-1.3 Increasing debate on 14 day rule and variety of current applications all over the world on embryo research (Hyun et al., 2016; Hurlbut et al., 2017).
-In particular, single-cell sequencing investigations performed by British researchers in 2021 on rare embryos terminated 16-19 days after fertilization revealed that differentiation had not yet begun.
-This finding addresses a knowledge gap in early human embryonic development and has the potential to fundamentally alter the "14-day rule" in human embryo research (Tyser et al., 2021).
-A proposal for an alternative limit of 28 days has received some attention (Appleby and Bredenoord, 2018).
-Some academics contend that the current limit on embryo research should be raised to 28 days to facilitate studies that will more thoroughly explore the "black box" period of development, which refers to studies on embryos between 14 and 28 days, and possibly open up new treatment options to lessen developmental defects and miscarriage (McCully, 2021).
-While other scholars note that the rules should be maintained in the interim until a wider conversation has been had and a societal agreement is reached to prevent the situation from devolving into uncontrolled chaos.
-The reason for this is that the rule and the different governing mechanisms based on it have obtained political legitimacy, not because they express a social agreement regarding the moral status of the embryo, but rather because they stand for a widely acknowledged status in a pluralistic society (Chan, 2017).
-In recent years, a significant number of researchers have argued that the 14-day rule has not been the result of a substantive resolution of moral issues, but rather has been the result of a practical choice regarding how to proceed-an attempt at a compromise between opposing moral concerns and of necessity to provide an acceptable basis for legislation (Hyun et al., 2016).
-Therefore, this limit is encoded in laws or regulations governing assisted reproduction and embryo research, such as in the United Kingdom, Japan, Australia, Canada, and China (Matthews and Morali, 2020). while instead it is prohibited to conduct any kind of research on human embryos in a few countries, including Germany and Austria.
+Due to the fast increase in vitro embryo viability and the increasing potential benefits that it may afford, some scientists and ethicists called for a revision of the current 14-day statutory on embryo research(Hurlbut et al., 2017, Hyun et al., 2016b).
+In particular, single-cell sequencing investigations performed in 2021 by British researchers on rare embryos that were terminated 16-19 days after fertilization revealed that neural differentiation had not yet begun.
+This finding addresses a knowledge gap in early human embryonic development and has the potential to fundamentally alter the "14-day rule" in human embryo research.
+(Tyser et al., 2021) A proposal for an alternative limit of 28 days has received some attention.
+(Appleby and Bredenoord, 2018) Some academics contend that the current limit on embryo research should be raised to 28 days to facilitate studies that will more thoroughly explore the "black box" period of development, which refers to studies on embryos between 14 and 28 days, and possibly open up new treatment options to lessen developmental defects and miscarriage.
+(McCully, 2021) While, other scholars note that the rules should be maintained in the interim until a wider conversation has been had and a societal agreement is reached to prevent the situation from devolving into uncontrolled chaos.
+The reason for this is that the rule and the different governing mechanisms based on it have obtained political legitimacy, not because they express a social agreement regarding the moral status of the embryo, but rather because they stand for a widely acknowledged status in a pluralistic society.
+(Chan, 2017) In recent years, a significant number of researchers have argued that the 14-day rule has not been the result of a substantive resolution of moral issues, but rather has been the result of a practical choice regarding how to proceed-an attempt at a compromise between opposing moral concerns and of necessary to provide an acceptable basis for legislation.
+(Hyun et al., 2016a, Elves and McGuinness, 2017) Therefore, this limit is encoded in laws or regulations governing assisted reproduction and embryo research, such in the United Kingdom, Japan, Australia, Canada, and China.
+(Matthews and Morali, 2020) while instead it is prohibited to conduct any kind of research on human embryos in a few countries, including Germany and Austria.
 Although no law forbids or restricts the study of human embryos in the United States, it is nevertheless prohibited from receiving federal funding, and the regulation is also reflected in its scientific guidelines.